chialab/dna/README.md

 ### Listeners and async events

 Use the `@listen` decorator for delegated event handling, even for slotted content.
 Events can be async and dispatched from within the class.

+### Cross-framework compatibility

+Built with standard Web Components APIs, DNA works with any framework.
+Plasma can generate wrappers for React, Vue, Svelte, and Angular.

+### Storybook and documentation

+The DNA tools ecosystem includes a Storybook preset for Web Components, which automatically generates documentation and controls for your components.

 ## Get the library